 Pain in any area of the body forces a person to become irritated.
 And when the pain is in the lower or upper back, it leaves a person tired even at night.
 Lower back pain affects the majority of Americans.

 Back pain and fatigue and very closely related to each other.
 The ones who suffer from back pain only those can understand how stranded they become because of it.
-Sharp pain in the lower pain impacts the daily routine and also makes sleeping difficult.
+Sharp pain in the lower back impacts the daily routine and also makes sleeping difficult.
 As a result, the person with back pain always feels tired.

 Causes of back pain and fatigue